Kong/cloud-migration-journey/docs/explore/phase3.md

 * Review the Cloud Zone Setup of Kong Mesh.

-* Review the Dataplane (Sidecar Proxy) of the Disputes Microservice deployed in cloud.

 * Apply the mesh traffic policy that will re-direct disputes to the microservice.

-At the end of phase 3 you should `understand`:

-* Kubernetes Setup of a Zone and microservices.

-* Multi-zone behavior of Kong Mesh.

 ## Architecture